 Applicants should discuss their scheme with planning officers before applying.
 This way you will receive a faster response and a better chance of submitting a valid application which meets all policies and requirements.
 This is particularly important for large scale developments which will have a major impact on the surrounding area.

 The service helps minimise subsequent planning application costs and abortive applications.

 Please note, an online payment must be made directly following submission of your online application form.
 Invoices will not be raised and cheques will not be accepted.
-Your application will only be dealt with once an online payment has been received, following which a VAT receipt will be issued.
+Your application will only be dealt with once online payment has been received, following which a VAT receipt will be issued on request.

 If you prefer not to use the Council’s service, the Planning Portal has free planning application guidance which you may find useful.